 - Sign up for an account.
 Most companies will require you to sign up for an account at their site before you are given access to the survey questions.
 This ensures that you are a real person as opposed to a bot.
 It also adds your name to the company’s database for marketing and promotional purposes.

 - Provide personal information.
 You will probably be asked to provide some personal information.
 Most companies will ask for your name and email address, although some may ask for a physical address as well.
-This is often the case with companies that need you to answer questions about specific products that they will be sending you by post or by courier.
+This is often the case with companies that need you to answer questions about specific products that they will be sending you by post or by courier, or if they mail payment checks, or they provide physical gift cards as a rewards option.

 - Answer a few questions.
 In some cases, you will be asked specific questions about products, services, or some other aspect of the company’s niche.
 You might be asked what types of cleaning products you use regularly for example, or how you feel about certain products.
 Some companies require survey takers to go through this step to find out more about what types of people are answering their surveys.